 Consequences of non-compliance

-Anyone asked by GSA, the venue or security staff, or law enforcement officers to stop unacceptable behavior is expected to comply immediately.
+Anyone asked by GSA staff, Organizer, Session Chair, Workshop Leader, Moderator, Presenter, or Zoom representative to stop unacceptable behavior is expected to comply immediately.
 Retaliation toward GSA or toward someone reporting an incident or after experiencing any of the following consequences will not be tolerated and may result in additional sanctions.

 The consequences of non-compliance with GSA’s Code of Conduct may include:

-- Immediate removal from the meeting without warning or refund
+- Immediate removal from accessing the online meeting

 - Restrictions from future GSA meeting attendance